squeakycheese75/cheese-grater/README.md

     go build
     ```

-## Install the Cli and run via the command line:
+## Install the ClI and run via the command line:

-TODO:  I've done the cli but not yet set-up releasing the binaries.
+- Go to the [Releases](https://github.com/squeakycheese75/cheese-grater/releases) section on GitHub.
+- Download the relevant binary for your platform, extract and run.
+- If you want me to add a build for youR plaform, just raise an Issue   [Supported builds](https://golang.org/doc/install/source#environment)

 ### Usage - Run with go